Urias-T/Tweet_Classifier/ReadMe.md

 **Possible Areas for Improvement:**

-- One possible area worth exploring is to use the Natural Language toolkit to process the data.
-- Another area worth exploring is to use pre-trained BERT models and tune for this specific project.
+- One possible area worth exploring is to use pre-trained BERT models and tune for this specific project.